 Chemotherapy pumps are also called infusion pumps.
-When chemotherapy is given through a central line or a PICC line a pump can be attached to give a controlled amount of drugs very slowly into your bloodstream.
+When the doctor gives the chemotherapy through a central line or a PICC line a pump can be attached to give a controll amount of drugs very slowly into your bloodstream.
 There are different types of pumps.

-If you are staying in hospital for chemotherapy you will have your chemotherapy through a pump that is attached to a drip stand.
+If you are staying in hospital for chemotherapy you will have it through a pump to attach to a drip stand.
 The drip stand is on wheels so you can walk about with it.